ppresto/vault-demos/README.md

 Before starting the setup give consul and ec2 instances enough time to fully start up. you can verify this by seeing 7 consul members
 `consul members`

 Run `./vaultSetup_template.sh` from your build system.
+* depends on `terraform output` which takes time if using remote.tf (ex: TFC/TFE).
 This will scp/ssh to the bastion host to initialize, unseal, and setup vault your environment variables.
 This will set your VAULT_TOKEN to the ROOT Token, and copy the adminVault.sh script to the bastion host to automate admin tasks like checking cluster health, and upgrading to v1.2.2.
 FYI:  This script uses your Shamir Keys which were added to your ec2-user's ~/.bashrc by vaultSetup_template.sh for unsealing nodes that may have been restarted or shutdown during dev.
 This is highly insecure so don't do this in any production env.

 ```
 $ ./vaultSetup_template.sh